Custard tart: Britain and Commonwealth

 Custard tarts have long been a favourite pastry in Britain and the Commonwealth, where they are often called "egg custard tarts" or simply "egg custards" to distinguish the egg-based filling from the commonly served cornflour-based custards.
 They are sold in supermarkets and bakeries throughout the UK.

 In the UK, the custard tart is regarded as a classic British dish.
 A version by Marcus Wareing was selected on the BBC television programme Great British Menu as the final course of a banquet to celebrate Queen Elizabeth's 80th birthday.
 The tarts are either made as a single large tart from which slices are cut, or as smaller individual tartlets.
 Classically, they are invariably topped only with a dusting of nutmeg – fruit topping in the French style, or cinnamon dusting in the Dutch, is not typical.

 Variations on the classic recipe include the Manchester tart, where a layer of jam is spread on the pastry before the custard is added.
 Other versions may have some fresh fruit, or rhubarb, cooked into the filling.
 Versions topped with elaborate arrangements of fruit show the influence of French pâtisserie.

 Hong Kong

 The egg tart (traditional Chinese: 蛋撻; simplified Chinese: 蛋挞; Cantonese Yale: daahn tāat; pinyin: dàntǎ) is a kind of custard tart found in Chinese cuisine derived from the English custard tart and Portuguese pastel de nata.
 The dish consists of an outer pastry crust filled with egg custard.
-Egg tarts are often served at dim sum restaurants, bakeries and cha chaan tengs (Hong Kong-style cafes).
+Egg tarts are often served at dim sum restaurants, bakeries and Cha chaan teng.